 Another way to accomplish this is to ask questions and propose some possible answers.
 Keep those answers generic.
 Offer the reader good ideas, strategies, and techniques, rather than product talking points.

 Who do you want to read your content?
 You must know your audience.
 What is their job, their experience level, their hopes, their problems, the things that make them laugh, etc. When writing content, visualize this person and write “at” them.
-Its amazing how much better (and concise) content becomes, when you have a clear idea of who you want to read it.
+It is amazing how much better (and concise) content becomes, when you have a clear idea of who you want to read it.

-Show, Don’t Tell
+6. Show, Don’t Tell

 Give your audience the freedom to discover why you are better.
 This has the added benefit of getting people more invested in your products and vision.
-Which gets to the final item on my list.
+Which gets to the final item on this list.

-Start with Why
+7. Start with Why

 As Master Sinek teaches us all: People don’t buy what you do, they buy why you do it.
 If you want people to be attracted to your products, then you must clearly communicate your vision.
 Why did you make your product?
 What greater purpose does your product and company serve?